2021 Annual Contest Editor ✓

 I’m looking for MG or YA with strong voice, clear stakes, and characters that will stick with me.

 I’m especially interested in #OwnVoices stories, and I want to signal boost LGBTQI stories and main characters of color, as well.
-I’ll take most things edgy, as long as it’s for a purpose, not shock value.
+I’ll take most things edgy, as long as it’s for a purpose.
+Don’t kill the dog for shock value.

 While I appreciate a well-done fantasy or sci-fi story, I am not the best editor for this genre.
-I am also not into reboots of fairytales or legends.
-Please no Christian fiction, dystopian, vampires/werewolves, or manuscripts over 100,000 words.
+I am also not into reboots of fairytales, mythology, or legends.
+Please no Christian fiction, dystopian, vampires/werewolves, adult fiction, or manuscripts over 100,000 words.

 How can a manuscript’s first five pages make you sit up and take notice?